Business and employment law

 - gain knowledge of the nature of the employment relationship by exploring contracts of employment, their termination through wrongful and unfair dismissal, employment tribunals, and the effect of discrimination against workers based on their protected characteristics.

-- gain knowledge of, and assess how business and employment law affect and impact upon individuals and groups in society generally
+- gain knowledge of, and assess how business and employment law affect and impact on individuals and groups in society generally

-- start becoming an independent learner, and to develop other associated and transferable skills and attributes
+- start becoming an independent learner, and develop other associated and transferable skills and attributes

-- develop legal, cognitive and practical skills, and to apply those skills to specific simulated scenarios.
+- develop legal, cognitive and practical skills, and apply those skills to specific simulated scenarios.